Paula-Iglesias-Rivas/Database-of-Empirical-Substitution-Models-of-Protein-Evolution/.github/README.txt

-Database of empirical surrogate models of protein evolution
+Database of empirical substitution models of protein evolution

+Substitution models of evolution describe the relative rates of fixation of mutations and can be useful to predict relevant evolutionary events, such as resistance mutations in protein drug targets, along an evolutionary history.

+This database was created as a necessity to comprise at least the most relevants models as well as their classification.

 It contains different documents such as the database (models.db), the folder with the matrices (data), the code to create the database (dbesmpm.py) and the graphical interface to manage the database (interface_database_esmpm.py).

-The .py file for the creation of the database is not necessary for the functioning of the interface, it is merely informative about how it was created.
+The dbesmpm.py file for the creation of the database is not necessary for the functioning of the interface, it is merely informative about how it was created.
 It is important to note that, in case you want to run this script, it is necessary to pay attention to the directory where the 'data' folder is located.

 The graphical interface works thanks to the models.db file.
 As a requirement, it is necessary to have